Zettai ryōiki

-Zettai ryōiki (絶対領域) refers to the area of bare skin in the gap between overknee socks and a miniskirt or shorts.
+Zettai ryōiki (絶対領域) refers to the area of bare skin in the gap between overknee socks and a skirt or shorts.
 It can also be used to describe the clothing combination.
 The term first became widespread in otaku slang as one of the attributes of moe characters in anime and manga, but it is now used by the general public in Japan.

 Classification and ideal proportions

 The ideal zettai ryōiki ratio for the length of the miniskirt, the exposed portion of thigh, and the over-knee part of the socks is 4:1:2.5, with a tolerance of 25%.
 The ratio has also been referred to as a golden ratio (黄金比, ōgonhi) among fans.

 Zettai ryōiki fans have also assigned letter grades for the ratio variants, from grade E (too much leg is seen, the skirt is also too long) to grade A (short skirt, high socks, short exposed area).
 Some fans have conceived of a grade S character which adds the criteria of a twintails hairstyle and a tsundere (cold on the outside, warm on the inside) personality.